-Note:

-1. When changing the ACIS1/ACIS0 bits, the Analog Comparator Interrupt must be disabled by clearing its Interrupt Enable bit in the ACSR Register.
-Otherwise, an interrupt can occur when the bits are changed.
+Note: When changing the ACIS1/ACIS0 bits, The Analog Comparator Interrupt must be disabled by clearing its Interrupt Enable bit in the ACSR register.
+Otherwise an interrupt can occur when the bits are changed.

-Caution: Using the SBI or CBI instruction on bits other than ACI in this register will write a one back into ACI if it is read as set, thus clearing the Flag.
+Caution: Using the SBI or CBI instruction on other bits than ACI in this register, will write a one back into ACI if it is read as set, thus clearing the flag.

 The Analog Comparator pins (PB2 and PB3) are also used as the TXD1 and RXD1 pins for UART1.
-Note that if the UART1 transceiver or Receiver is enabled, the UART1 will override the settings in the DDRB Register even if the Analog Comparator is enabled.
-Therefore, it is not recommended to use UART1 if the Analog Comparator is needed in the same application at the same time.
-See "UARTs" on page 69 for more details.
+Note that if the UART1 transceiver or receiver is enabled, the UART1 will override the settings in the DDRB register even if the Analog Comparator is enabled.
+Therefore it is not recommended to use UART1 if the Analog Comparator is needed in the same application at the same time.
+See "UARTs" on page 60 for more details.

-Internal Voltage Reference
+Internal Voltage reference

 ATmega161 features an internal voltage reference with a nominal voltage of 1.22V.
-This reference can be used as an input to the Analog Comparator.
+This reference is used for Brown-out Detection, and it can be used as an input to the Analog Comparator.

-Voltage Reference Enable Signals and Startup Time
+Voltage Reference Enable Signals and Start-up Time